Are there any exceptions in the application of Regulation 3-13?

 For existing vessels is this just a matter of reissue of the ILO 152 certificate under a new SOLAS format certificate?

-For existing lifting appliances with valid certificates, paragraph 3.3.3 of the MSC.1/Circ.1663 states that existing lifting appliances with valid certificates under other international instruments comply with SOLAS regulation II-1/3-13.2.4.
+For existing lifting appliances with valid certificates, paragraph 3.3.3 of the MSC.1/Circ.1663 states that existing lifting appliances with valid certificates under other international instruments shall comply with SOLAS regulation II-1/3-13.2.4.
 Acceptable instruments may include the ILO Convention on Occupational Safety and Health in Dock Work (No. 152)

 For existing lifting appliances without valid certificates, the MSC.1/Circ.1663 do not specifically address these appliances, except that paragraph 3.2.1.2 mandates load testing for all applicable lifting appliances.
 Documentation as per the draft unified interpretation mentioned in the question 2 above can serve to fulfill the requirements for those lifting appliances installed before January 1, 2026.